Day 17: Cabane de Prafleuri - 4th September

 P1020581

-Ladders day!
-Last night I was dreaming about foxes taking our bag of food hanging out the window, Ian was dreaming about the ladders.
-There was a choice of cols today - The Cold de Reidmatten or the pas de Chevres, both about 2900m high passes from one valley to the next and less than 100 metres apart.
-Reidmatten has notoriously slippery slopes on shale on the way down.
-And Chevres has ladders over the mountain edge, 50 metres to the ledge below.
-We'd already been warned by Tour Group Fran 2 weeks ago that Reidmatten was dangerous and to take the ladders, so we'd decided to take the plunge and do the ladders.
+Ladders!
+Last night I was dreaming about foxes taking our food bag, Ian was dreaming about ladders.
+There was a choice of cols today - the Col de Reidmatten or the Pas de Chevres, both about 2900m high passes and less than 100 metres apart.
+Reidmatten has notoriously slippery slopes on shale on the way down and Chevres has ladders over a mountain ledge 50 metres below.
+We'd been warned2 weeks ago by Fran from the Tour Group that Reidmatten was dangerous and to take the ladders, so we did.

-Another ten minutes and we're at the top of the Pas de Chevres and immediately we see the top of the ladders.
-We're so busy thinking ladders we barely notice the stupendous view of the green Lake des Dix on the other side and the barren landscape.
-Looking over the edge, the ladders look OK.
-The old ladders are still in place and they were a 50 metre sheer drop.
-But the new ladders are in stages with platforms.
-It takes 15 minutes to get ready, do a ladies and mens stop behind the rocks, put on a rainjacket as it's cold on the other side, telescope the trekking poles and stash them in the back pack, don gloves, tighten the back pack to it sits snug to the back, and then we're off over the edge.
+Another ten minutes and we 're at the top of Pas de Chevres at 2900 m and see the ladders down to Lake des Dix.
+The old ladders, still in place, had a 50 metre sheer drop but the new ladders are in stages with platforms.
+It takes 15 minutes to prepare, do a ladies and mens stop behind the rocks, put on a rain jacket as it's cold on the other side, telescope the trekking poles and stash them in the back pack, don gloves, tighten the back pack so it sits snug to the back, and then we're off over the edge on the ladders.

-We're thinking the rest of the walk will be easy, but for 3k we need to scramble over boulders and gravel, part of the moraine from the Glacier de Cheilon.
-It's 1.30pm and we can't seem to find a spot for lunch.
-It's a bit breezy off the lake but there's no place to sit and enjoy lunch other than among the cow plops.
+It's pretty safe going down and only takes 10 minutes to get to the bottom and re-assemble everything.
+Coffee time to recuperate from the mental effort.
+It was timely as we soon encounter trekkers walking towards us from Prafleuri to Arolla.
+A few minutes later and it would have been busy on the ladders.
+We're thinking the rest of the walk will be easy, but for 3k we scramble over boulders, part of the moraine from the Glacier de Cheilon.
+It's 1.30pm and we can't find a spot for lunch.
+It's a bit breezy off the lake and there's no place to sit other than among the cow plops.
 At this stage, we're starving and who cares.
-I have some left over lamb from the night before, and also all the ham, cheese bread and tomatoes that we'd bought yesterday.
-It was a really nice feast.
+I have some leftover lamb from last night to go with our cheese bread and tomatoes.
+It was a nice feast.

-There's about 4k walk around the Lac des Dix, all very level and we're moving quite fast as it's quite cold walking into the breeze off the lake.
-We're thinking it's not far to go before we go up 100 metres in height to the Cabane Prafleuri..
+It was 4k around the Lac des Dix, all level and we move quite fast as it's cold walking into the breeze off the lake.
+We're thinking it's not far to go to the Cabane Prafleuri..
 Wrong!.
-Just before the end of the lake, there's a sharp turn left but there's no Cabane in sight except for the Refuge de la Gentiana which is deserted and there's a notice that it belongs to some gymnastics club and anyone can use the kitchen if they want to.
+Just before the end of the lake, there's a sharp turn left but there's no Cabane in sight except for the Refuge de la Gentiana which is deserted.
 On and up and we suddenly realise there's a 2804 metre Col des Roux to go over before we get to our Cabane de Prafleuri.
 That's two cols in one day!

 P1020585